Georges Lesueur: Senator

-Lesueur was elected to the Senate on 5 January 1888 in the first round by 94 votes against 89 for the incumbent senator Dominique Forcioli.
+Lesueur was elected to the Senate on 5 January 1888 in the first round, winning 94 votes against 89 for the incumbent senator Dominique Forcioli.
 On 10 March 1888 there was a lengthy debate in the Senate on his election.
 Alfred Joseph Naquet disputed the validity of the ballot and pointed out irregularities such as visits by the Prefect of Constantine with Lesueur to several communes in the department and subsidies given to some communes on the eve of the election.
 However, the Senate ruled by 146 votes to 110 that the election was valid.